Let’s see how our graph visualization toolkits help cyber security analysts explore thousands of attack records in a single data breach visualization.

-Data sharing presents a huge challenge to the security industry.
+Data sharing presents a huge challenge to the cyber security industry.
 When organizations are compromised, the common response is to switch to self-preservation mode.
 The full details of breaches are rarely disclosed which limits collective intelligence and arguably makes the life of attackers easier.

 VERIS (the Vocabulary for Event Recording and Incident Sharing) aims to provide a common taxonomy for organizations to share information about their breaches.
-By helping organizations exchange war stories, they hope to facilitate co-operation and improve risk management.
+By helping organizations exchange war stories, they hope to facilitate cooperation and improve risk management.

-Let’s take a look!
+Let’s take a look.

 The Veris team has designed a schema that helps organizations record breaches in a ‘structured and repeatable’ way.
 It uses the A4 model to describe and classify incidents by:

-For each of the 5500+ attacks listed there are more than 150 data points, so we need to design a visual model that will enable us to explore the data set and answer some key questions.
+For each of the 5500+ attacks listed there are more than 150 data points, so we need to design a visual model that will enable us to explore the cyber security data set and answer some key questions.

 As actors (attackers) and actions (vectors) are grouped into categories, we will model our graph in the following way:

-This is a fairly large dataset, but KeyLines’ HTML5 Canvas renderer is able to hand it perfectly well, without the need to switch to the faster WebGL option.
-We have color coded the links (attack vectors) by the categories supplied in the dataset, which helps us pick out some early patterns:
+This is a fairly large dataset, but KeyLines’ powerful Web Graphics Library (WebGL) engine delivers impressive rendering speed and quality.
+We have color-coded the links (attack vectors) by the categories supplied in the dataset, which helps us pick out some early patterns:

 One of the data points collated by Veris is a date stamp of when the breach was reported.
 Let’s add this to our chart with the KeyLines time bar: